Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Life Scope G9 (CSM-1901) bedside monitor inherits the closing Life Scope J bedside monitor configuration

-The first of NIHON KOHDEN Genesis series bedside monitors started with a high-end model, Life Scope G9 (CSM-1901) Bedside Monitor.
-The basic configuration offered comprises of the Core unit, a 19-inch display monitor (three display monitors can be supported), and a BSM-1700 (Life Scope PT) transport monitor placed on a JA-694PA Data Acquisition Unit (DAU) connected to the main unit using point-to-point serial communication.
+The common setup for Life Scope G9 bedside monitor comprises of the Core unit, a 19-inch display monitor (three display monitors can be supported), and a configured BSM-1700 (Life Scope PT) transport monitor placed on a JA-694PA Data Acquisition Unit (DAU).

 There are two types of Data Acquisition Units that the BSM-1700 transport monitor can make use of; the JA-694 DAU has four yellow common-use multi-parameter sockets while the JA-690 DAU has none.
-It should surprise you the JA-690 DAU or JA-694 DAU both do not have an IP address for scalable and flexible networking purpose, and the way to connect to the main unit is achieved via direct digital serial communication.

 The Life Scope PT transport monitor acts as an input unit when placed on the Data Acquisition Unit (DAU) linked to the Core Unit of Life Scope G9, and upon mechanically released from the DAU will turn into an independent transport monitor.
 Beware the wireless flaw when this happens, as the transport monitor is not linked by WiFi or Telemetry to the central monitor; the details are available in another article.